Quantum Healing Pathways

 Impact on the immune system

-Research suggests that drumming can boost the immune system.
+Drumming can boost the immune system.
 The vibrational energy produced by drumming stimulates the body’s cells, potentially improving immune response and promoting physical healing.

 Effect on brain wave activity

 Drumming has been found to affect brainwave activity, facilitating a shift from normal waking consciousness to a more relaxed or meditative state.
 This shift can act as a pathway to deeper self-awareness and consciousness, promoting mental well-being.
+(National Center for Complementary and Integrative Health)

 Induces ‘state of flow’ and its benefits